Introduction

 Can you roll down the mountain without bumping into anyone else?

 When you're walking uphill are your muscles tight or loose?
-Which muscles are the tightest?
+Which muscles

 When you're walking downhill, which muscles are tight? loose?